apache/activemq-artemis/docs/user-manual/en/broker-balancers.md

 Let's take a look at flowchart of the broker balancer workflow:
 ![Broker Balancer Workflow](images/broker_balancer_workflow.png)

+## Data gravity
+The first balancer configuration: `local-partition`, demonstrates the simplest use case, that of preserving `data gravity` by confining a subset of application data to a given broker.
+Each broker is given a subset of keys that it will exclusively service or reject.
+If brokers are behind a round-robin load-balancer or have full knowledge of the broker urls, `their` broker will eventually respond.
+The `local-target-filter` regular expression determines the granularity of partition that is best for preserving `data gravity` for your applications.

+The challenge is in providing a consistent [key](#Target_Key) in all related application connections.

+Note: the concept of `data gravity` tries to capture the reality that while addresses are shared by multiple applications, it is best to keep related addresses and their data co-located on a single broker.
+Typically, applications should `connect` to the data rather than the data moving to whatever broker the application connects too.
+This is particularly true when the amount of data (backlog) is large, the cost of movement to follow consumers outweighs the cost of delivery to the application.
+With the 'data gravity' mindset, operators are less concerned with numbers of connections and more concerned with applications and the addresses they need to interact with.

 ## Redirection
 Apache ActiveMQ Artemis provides a native redirection for supported clients and a new management API for other clients.